helm/helm/docs/provenance.md

 The combination of this gives users the following assurances:

-* The images this chart references at build time are still the same exact version when installed (checksum images).
-   * This is distinct from asserting that the image Kubernetes is running is exactly the same version that a chart references.
-Kubernetes does not currently give us a way of verifying this.
 * The package itself has not been tampered with (checksum package tgz).
 * The entity who released this package is known (via the GnuPG/PGP signature).